adailey14/multireducer/README.md

 I created this version of multireducer to solve a few issues with the original, and to provide semantics closer to connect() and bindActionCreators() provided by react-redux and react respectively.
 The three issues this solves are:

 1. You can mount multireducer anywhere in your state tree, and use it more than once.
-2. You can use this with react-thunk middleware (But see below for special care that must be taken in your Action Creators)
+2. You can use this with react-thunk middleware
 3. You don't have to wrap connectMultireducer components to pass in a multireducerKey, you can do it explicitly in the connectMultireducer call.